 Speaker: Joe Crawford | Water Quality Scientist | Central Utah Water Conservancy District

-Melissa Noble is a licensed Professional Geologist (PG) and an Environmental Scientist who works with public water systems, water operators, bureaucrats, engineers and other scientists to protect public health and maintain safe drinking water.
+Melissa Noble is a licensed Professional Geologist (PG) and an Environmental Scientist who works with public water systems, water operators, bureaucrats, engineers, and other scientists to protect public health and maintain safe drinking water.
 She understands it takes a concerted team effort to supply clean, safe drinking water to the public and it’s worth the effort.
 Melissa has worked at the Utah Division of Drinking Water since 2012.
 She is also the current President of the nonprofit board for Women of Water.
-Melissa holds a Bachelor Degree (BS) in Hydrogeology-Engineering Geology from Utah State University and a Master Degree (MS) in Structural Geology from Colorado State University.
+Melissa holds a Bachelor's Degree (BS) in Hydrogeology-Engineering Geology from Utah State University and a Master's Degree (MS) in Structural Geology from Colorado State University.
 After a day of fighting for clean sources of drinking water, Melissa enjoys spending time with her family, including her two active boys and fiancée, and of course, playing mind-numbing phone games

 Approaches for a more robust Source Protection Program

 You have a source protection plan that meets the state requirements.
 Have you wondered if there is more you can do to protect your drinking water sources?
-Let’s discuss tools and strategies you can use to address source protection challenges.
+Let’s discuss the tools and strategies you can use to address source protection challenges.
 Why not think outside the box.
 Have you considered using social media, stakeholder groups, or outside funding?
 This presentation will share common and not so common ideas to help you beef up your source protection program.

 Speaker: Melissa N Noble, MS, PG | Environmental Scientist II | Source Protection | Utah Division of Drinking Water